 The house cured salmon, dill mayo and toasted sourdough received a huge thumbs up from Mr S.

 It was a real treat to experience a varied brunch menu with flavoursome twists.
 Available between 10am and 4pm on weekends I think it makes a great addition to the neighbourhood bar.
 Any place which induces a chair bop to tunes from the 80s, 90s along with some serious soul, funk music tracks whilst devouring delicious food has my stamp of approval.
 Aren’t I lucky, it’s my local!
-I think it’s about time you headed on down and discovered this hidden gem for yourself.
+Located just steps from Highbury & Islington tube station, I think it’s about time that you too headed on down and discovered this hidden gem for yourself!

 Little Bat | 54 Islington Park Street | Islington | London | N1 1PX

 Disclaimer: Our meal at Little Bat was complimentary, however, all views, opinions and photos are my own and remain a trademark of the Curious Pixie.